LeyangXue/InnovationDiffusion/README.md

 # InnovationDiffusion

-The code as a part of "Network localization strength regulates innovation diffusion with conformity bias"
+The code as a part of "Network localization strength regulates innovation diffusion with macro-level social influence"

 Here, we provide some codes that are used to perform the numerical simulation and plot the figures in the manuscript.